opencyber-space/ContractGr.id/README.md

 ## 🤝 Join Us!

-AIGrid is **community-driven**.
+This project is **community-driven**.
 Theory, Protocol, implementations - All contributions are welcome.

 ### Get Involved